clayrisser/deskterm/README.md

 # deskterm
-Turn your desktop into a terminal.
+Turn your linux desktop into a terminal.

 ## Install
 1. Create a terminal profile named Deskterm